jkamenik/orig-blog/source/_posts/2013-06-12-comcast-fail.markdown

 `I work from home.
 So I am always there during the day.
 I rearrange things so that I won't need the internet.`

 Around 8:30am the tech arrives.
 He walks around the yard examining things then comes to the door.
 He asks if I have ever had Comcast.
 "Not at this address".
 He tells me that there is no line to the house so he going to have to check some things.
-He comes back a few minutes later and says that the only option is to run a cable over the drive, and across the yard and later they will run an underground line.
+He comes back a few minutes later and says that the only option is to run a cable over the driveway, and across the yard and later they will run an underground line.
 I have to sign a waiver because it is a tripping hazard.

 `I figured he was going to try to take the cable directly through a wall like happened at another house.
 So I am happy to sign the waiver.`

 `Remember that they schedule an appointment to bury the line.
 It comes up later.`

 Tech runs the outside line and connects it to the line that already goes into the house.
-Then comes in "I DVR, digital receiver, and cable modem where do you want them".
-"The DVR in the living room, the modem in the laundry room."
+Then comes in saying "I have a DVR, digital receiver, and cable modem where do you want them".
+I say "The DVR in the living room, the modem in the laundry room."
 He asks "where is the other TV?"

 `Red flag 3.
 I anly have 1 TV, and **A** knew that.`